French Toast Iced Latte (Cozy, Creamy & Shockingly Easy)

 Step 5: Pour in the Coffee

-Slowly add the flavored coffee over the milk.
-The colors will naturally layer and blend as you stir.
+Pour the flavoured coffee gradually on top of the milk.
+The colors will be self layering and blending as you stir.

 Step 6: Make the Cinnamon Foam (Optional but Worth It)

-In a small jar or milk frother, combine milk, maple syrup, and cinnamon.
-Shake or froth until thick and airy.
-Spoon it gently over the top of the latte.
+Add milk, maple syrup and cinnamon in a small jar or milk frother.
+Shake or froth till thick and airy.
+Pour it softly on the latte.

 Step 7: Final Touch

-Give the drink a light stir or leave it layered, both are good options.
-Sprinkle a tiny pinch of cinnamon on top if you want extra aroma.
+Lightly stir the drink or leave it layered, either way is fine.
+Add a small pinch of cinnamon on top in case you desire extra aroma.

 What This Drink Tastes Like